gardhr/cosi/README.md

 `function include(file)`

-Imports a file directly into te current global space.
+Imports a file directly into the current global space.

 `function sizeof(typename)`